 The Story of Sarah

-In Genesis 16:1-4, Sarah, grappling with her inability to bear children, makes the surprising decision to offer her maidservant, Hagar, to Abraham as a wife.
+In Genesis 16:1-4, Sarah, grappling with her inability to bear children, decides to offer her maidservant, Hagar, to Abraham as a wife.
 This act results in the birth of Ishmael.
 However, the decision sows seeds of tension and jealousy, as Hagar's pregnancy alters the dynamics within the household.
 Abraham's relationship with Hagar becomes a focal point of divine intervention and human conflict.
 Sarah's actions reflect her struggle between faith and desperation, a theme that continues to resonate throughout her story.
 The narrative takes another turn in Genesis 18:10-14 when three visitors announce that Sarah will bear a son.
-Her laughter of disbelief, captured in Genesis 18:12, underscores her skepticism and the improbability of the promise at her advanced age.
+Her laughter of disbelief, captured in Genesis 18:12, reveals her skepticism and the improbability of the promise at her advanced age.

-The promise of a son transforms into reality when Sarah gives birth to Isaac, as described in Genesis 21:1-3.
+The promise of a son becomes reality when Sarah gives birth to Isaac, as described in Genesis 21:1-3.
 This moment marks a divine fulfillment, turning her laughter of disbelief into one of joy.
 The birth of Isaac solidifies his role as the child of promise, continuing the covenant lineage.
 Yet, this fulfillment also heightens existing tensions within the household.
 In Genesis 21:9-14, Sarah observes Ishmael mocking Isaac and demands that Abraham send Hagar and Ishmael away.
 This act, while painful, ensures Isaac's position as Abraham's heir, emphasizing the stakes of divine promise versus human arrangements.
 The expulsion of Hagar and Ishmael signifies the resolution of one conflict but also the perpetuation of another, as Ishmael's line grows distinct from Isaac's covenant path.